-The University of Arkansas at Little Rock is a metropolitan research university that provides accessibility to a quality education through flexible learning and unparalleled internship opportunities.
-At UALR, we prepare our more than 12,000 students to be innovators and responsible leaders in their fields.
+The University of Arkansas at Little Rock is a metropolitan research university that provides an accessible, quality education through flexible learning and unparalleled internship opportunities.
+At UA Little Rock, we prepare our more than 9,000 students to be innovators and responsible leaders in their fields.
 Committed to its metropolitan research university mission, UA Little Rock is a driving force in Little Rock’s thriving cultural community and a major component of the city and state’s growing profile as a regional leader in research, technology, economic development, and job creation.

-U.S. News and World Report has recognized the William H. Bowen School of Law’s legal writing program as one of the nation’s Top 10, the College of Business among the top tier business schools in the country, and the George W. Donaghey College of Engineering and Information Technologyâ€™s systems engineering program as one of the best in the South.
+U.S. News and World Report has recognized the William H. Bowen School of Law’s legal writing program as one of the nation’s Top 10, the School of Business among the top tier business schools in the country, and the George W. Donaghey College of Science, Technology, Engineering, and Math’s systems engineering program as one of the best in the South.

-UALR nursing students have the advantage of one of the country’s top state-of-the-art simulation hospital, known as SimCare.
-It’s a 22-bed, high fidelity hospital, training students in all areas of care as they work with interactive manikins that simulate a variety of medical-surgical scenarios.
+UA Little Rock nursing students have the advantage of one of the country’s top state-of-the-art simulation hospitals, known as SimCare.
+It’s a 22-bed, high-fidelity hospital, training students in all areas of care as they work with interactive manikins that simulate a variety of medical-surgical scenarios.

-The UALR Department of Criminal Justice houses the largest criminal justice program in the state and offers the only Ph.D. criminal justice program in Arkansas.
+The UA Little Rock School of Criminal Justice houses the largest criminal justice program in the state and offers the only Ph.D. criminal justice program in Arkansas.

-UALR is a regional leader in using and teaching advanced technology in areas such as nanotechnology, information quality, and emerging analytics.
+UA Little Rock is a regional leader in using and teaching advanced technology in areas such as nanotechnology, information quality, and emerging analytics.

 The university is a leader in the preservation and dissemination of Arkansas history through the alignment of the Department of History, the Master of Arts in public history program, and the Center for Arkansas History and Culture.
 Collecting emphasis includes civil rights, politics, the built environment, and LGBTQ+ voices.